bleepr/bleepr.github.io/nantas.markdown

 ## Evaluation

+The main python modules were continuously tested with using unit tests;
+additionally I spent quite a lot of time testing Craig's API to get rid of the visible bugs.
+The `DataGenerator` module automatically generates fake data and compares the results of the responses of the server with known good results.
+All the fake data is then removed and the database become functional again for use.

-The system was completely responsive thanks to the `bootstrap` library.
+The web frontend was completely responsive thanks to the `bootstrap` library.
 The system can handle a continuous series of resolutions while still looking excellent to the user, allowing waiters with tablets or smartphones to always be able to use the service.

-Here's some screenshots that show the adaptability of the pages:

 ![first](/img/nantas/screen_one.png)